Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/05-LAB_SC_100_Lab1_Ex1_Sentinel.md

    - **Workbooks**: Interactive dashboards for visualizing and analyzing data trends and security insights.

 ## Part 1: Design a solution

-In this task, you'll design a concept for monitoring and responding to security events with specific access permissions for Contoso's Security Operations Center.

 ### Design approach